 The Case For Soft

 The case for soft recliners is that they’re more traditional and to some, more comfortable.
+Many RV recliners and theater chairs fall under this category.
 To some individuals, nothing feels better than coming home and sinking in a super plush and soft chair to unwind the rest of their day.
 This is an awesome feeling, but for some of us it puts us in a lethargic, sleepy mood.
 Don’t lie; once you get comfy and cozy in a soft recliner in front of a good movie or TV show you never feel like getting up.
 The problem with softer recliners is that they’ve been known to, well, not exactly support your spine in the way that it should.
 Don’t get it twisted, we aren’t saying that we should get rid of soft recliners because they’re killing our youth.
 We’re just saying that if you don’t use your recliner in a “proper” way, you could be doing yourself some harm.
 Soft recliners are widely more popular among the general population and would probably take the cake if a poll was created.
+They should often be protected with recliner covers.

 The Case For Firm